 Telework, telehealth and the (temporary) new normal with coronavirus

-If you are a dialysis patient, your next appointment with your social worker, dietitian or doctor may take place as a video call or by telephone.
+If you are on dialysis, your next non-treatment appointment with your social worker, dietitian or doctor may take place as a video call or by telephone.

 With the CDC recommending ever more drastic social distancing to slow the spread of the coronavirus, and a Trump Administration executive action expanding telehealth services, many dialysis centers are putting in place telehealth (video medical consultations) and telework (for non-medical staff).